samanthacooks/RubyToDo/README.md

 # Command Line Todo List

-##Learning Competencies

-* Create well-defined classes with a single responsibility
-* Identify and implement classes based on real world requirements
-* Implement clean and flexible interfaces between objects

 ##Summary

  This is the first of several iterations towards building a single-user command-line TODO application.
 Each iteration will involve adding new commands and features.